shiftyrose/shifty/README.md

 `Idea by こう。`<br>

 #### Role Description
-Use Pet button to plant a fireworks (i.e. bombs) around the map until Max Firework Count has been reached.<br>
-Make sure you have enough room for the pet animation.<br>
-Shapeshift to detonate all of the Fireworks, killing everyone within radius of each one.<br>
+Use Pet button to plant a fireworks (i.e. bombs) around the map until Max Firework Count has been reached.
+Make sure you have enough room for the pet animation.
+Shapeshift to detonate all of the Fireworks, killing everyone within radius of each one. <br><br>

 Note: The explosion goes through walls.<br>
-The FireWorker can aslo kill normally between placing fireworks.<br>
+The FireWorker can also kill normally between placing fireworks.<br>

 ### Game Options
 |              Name               |                                                Description                                                |      Type      |  Default   |